xanderiy/SIGMA-EPISTEMIC-HUMILITY-EVALUATOR/README.md

 All four models committed to collaborating on improving the framework.

-> 📂 **Evidence dossiers with full transcripts are forthcoming.** Contributions welcome.
+> 📂 **Full evidence dossiers with original transcripts (Spanish and English) are included in this repository.** See the Evidence Dossiers section below.

 ---